sophAi/TSCA/README.md

 Options in pref.json file:
 --------------------------

-1. "mode": "skip" will skip the job.
+1. `"mode": "skip"` will skip the job.

-2. "processes": 1 will use only one core.
+2. `"processes": 1` will disable multiprocessing.

-3. "output": "./some_path/" will specify the output directory.
+3. `"output": "./some_path/"` will specify the output directory.

-4. "usr_threshold": float_value will assign the USR similarity threshold.
+4. `"usr_threshold": float_value` will assign the USR similarity threshold.

-5. "pot_key": "eng=" will use "eng=" to parse the energy keyword in the info line of xyz files.
+5. `"pot_key": "eng="` will use `"eng="` to parse the energy keyword in the info line of xyz files.
 Please refer to example1.xyz.

-6. "use_cluster_id": false will disable the first stage clustering method that groups the ring/chain H-bond topologies.
+6. `"use_cluster_id": false` will disable the first stage clustering method that groups the ring/chain H-bond topologies.

 Note: